WDBO-ALGORITHM/wdbo_criterion/README.md

 export LD_LIBRARY_PATH=<path to your python packages installed>:$LD_LIBRARY_PATH
 ```

-## Context

-This project is my bachelor project (2024) at EPFL.
-It has been supervised by Anthony Bardou from the Information and Network Dynamics Lab (INDY) at EPFL, directed by Prof. Patrick Thiran and Matthias Grossglauser.

-The project taught me a lot in the field of Bayesian Optimization (BO) and DBO.
-Many aspects of computer science in engineering have been involved (memory management, auto-differentiation, numerical methods) and I enjoyed working on the state of the art of DBO by implementing them and seeing the improvements made by W-DBO and it's criterion.

 ## License

-wdbo_criterion is provided under a BSD-style license that can be found in the LICENSE file.
+wdbo-criterion is provided under a BSD-style license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

 ## Links

-- Pypi repository of wdbo_criterion: https://pypi.org/project/wdbo-criterion/
+- Pypi repository of the criterion: https://pypi.org/project/wdbo-criterion/
-- Pypi repository of (name full algo) : https://pypi.org/project/wdbo-algo/
+- Pypi repository of W-DBO : https://pypi.org/project/wdbo-algo/

+## References

+[1] Bardou, A., Thiran, P., & Ranieri, G. (2024).
+This Too Shall Pass: Removing Stale Observations in Dynamic Bayesian Optimization. arXiv preprint arXiv:2405.14540.